anon998/simple-proxy-for-tavern/README.md

 - Delete the default Main Prompt and NSFW Prompt.
 - Change Jailbreak Prompt to "{{char}}|{{user}}".
 If you want to add your own text there, do it on the second line.
 - Change Impersonation Prompt to "IMPERSONATION_PROMPT".
-- On the checkboxes above, enable NSFW Toggle.
+- On the checkboxes above, enable NSFW Toggle and Send Jailbreak.
 - Enable Streaming too if you want that.

 ![settings screenshot](./img/settings.png)